 |Work Location||Chapel Hill, NC|

-The initial term of appointment is one year, beginning no later than April 1, 2020, but reappointment for a second (and final year) of T32 support is expected.
-Applications submitted by Monday, December 2, 2019 will be considered first.
+The initial term of appointment is one year.
+The preferred start date is July 2021, and must be no later than January 2022.
+Reappointment for a second (final year) of T32 support is expected.

 Additional supplementary materials are required.
 Please carefully review the special instructions section of this posting.

 Postdoctoral scholars must have received their PhD or earned doctoral degree in a social science or public health discipline before the start date of the traineeship.
 This position requires successful applicants to be US Citizens/Permanent residents at the time of appointment.

 |Qualifications and Experience||

 Experience and interest in population health and research.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.